hyongtao-db/dify-docs/en/getting-started/dify-for-education.md

 1. **Create a Dify Account**

-   Before applying for education certification, you need to have a Dify account:
+   Before applying for educational verification, you need to have a Dify account:

    - If you have an educational email address, use it to [register a Dify account](https://cloud.dify.ai/signin).